Day 03 (S2)

 Kin attacked the monster, hurting it until it was nearly dead itself.

 As it hovered over Alice, she could hear its screeches.
 Through the cries she hears a soft voice.
 "Help... me..." it was able to say quietly.
-Despite its words, it lifted a foot to hit Alice while she was down - whatever this creature is, it cannot seem to control its own actions.
+Despite its words, it lifted a foot to hit Alice while she was down - whatever this creature was, it could seem to control its own actions.

 But Alice could not tell her companions what she heard in time to actually help the creature.